phil65/PrettyQt/docs/features/layouts.md

 ### Setting a layout

-Layouts can be set by an identifier:
+Layouts can be also be set by an identifier:

     layout = widget.set_layout("horizontal")
+    # equals
+    layout = widgets.HBoxLayout()
+    widget.set_layout(layout)

 Available layouts:

+- Qt layouts:
     - "horizontal"
     - "vertical"
     - "grid"
-- "horizontal"
+    - "form"
-- "horizontal"
+    - "stacked"

-- "horizontal"
+- custom layouts:
-- "horizontal"
+    - "multiline"
-- "horizontal"
+    - "border"
-- "horizontal"
+    - "flow"

+### Accessing widgets inside a layout

+All layouts support slicing, including the possibility to apply batch operations:

+    widgets = layout[:4]  # take the first 4 widgets
+    widgets = layout[::2] # take every second widget

+    widgets[2:8:2].set_visible(False)  # hide widgets with index 2, 4, 6, 8
+    sizes = widgets[5:].size()  # returns a list with the sizes of widget with index 5 and following.

+As shown, operations on slices are forwarded to each slice member.
+No need to loop over the whole layout.

+The same principles also apply to splitters, toolboxes and tabwidgets.

+    splitter[2:5].set_font("Consolas")